zenarcha/extraction-OS-capability/README.md

 The AI follows the workflow defined in the **Extraction Engineering Guide**.

-Engineering decisions are guided by the documents in `rules/`.
+Engineering and implementation decisions are guided by the documents in `rules/`.

 If the Engineering Guide conflicts with a documented engineering rule, the documented engineering rule takes precedence.